What is an ISMS?

 Implementing an ISMS

-ISO 27001 provides a list of recommended controls that can serve as a checklist to assess whether you have taken into consideration all the controls necessary for legislative, business, contractual, or regulatory purposes.
+ISO 27001 provides a recommended list of controls that can help assess whether the necessary controls have been considered for legislative, business, contractual, or regulatory purposes.

 Getting started with your ISMS